androcyber/checkhost/README.md

 TODO
-- Diğer ülke sağlayıcıları için görseller eklenecek ve temaya entegre edilecek.
+- Images from other countries will be added and integrated into the theme.
-- Backend kısım tamamlanacak.
+- Backend coding will be done.
-- SEO geliştirilebilir. (isteğe bağlı)
+- SEO can be improved. (optional)